 “I was born June first, 1976, at nine thirty a.m., in Los Angeles General Hospital.
 My birthday was the fiftieth anniversary of hers.
 To the minute.”

 I reached for my tea glass but didn’t take my eyes off Calista.

 She paused for a moment.
 “My mother named me Norma Jeane.
-On my birth certificate, it says a man named Mortensen is my father, but I’ve never met him, and I doubt that’s true.
+On my birth certificate, it says a man named Mortensen is my father, but I’ve never met him, and I doubt that’s truly his name.
 When I was two weeks old, my mother put me in foster care.
 With very few exceptions, the first eighteen years of my life followed the same pattern as Marilyn’s.”

 I set down my glass and picked up my pad and pen.
 “Wasn’t her last name Baker?”

 “She was baptized Norma Jeane Baker, same as me.
 Her mother’s first husband was John Baker, but he was out of the picture long before Norma Jeane was conceived.”
 Calista shrugged.
 “Martin Edward Mortensen was her mother’s most recent husband when Norma Jeane was born, so he’s on the birth certificate.
 It was pretty much the same with me, or at least, that’s what they told me.
 Not the same Martin Edward Mortensen, of course.”

 I focused on keeping my expression neutral.
 “Go on.”

 “Sometimes my mother would pick me up on Saturdays from whatever foster home or orphanage I happened to be living in and take me places.
 To the movies, mostly, and out to lunch.
 I lived with her a couple of times, but it never worked out.”
 Calista blinked.
 “My mother insisted I was the reincarnation of Marilyn Monroe, though I think her friend Grace put that idea in her head to begin with, probably before I was even born, when the doctor told Mother her approximate due date.